Mrian07/Proyeksi/docs/installation-and-operations/changing-to-bim-edition/README.md

 For BCF management process you might want to add special work package types to your installation.

-In freshly created OpenProject BIM instances those types are already present.
-However, as you have just switched from a normal OpenProject installation you will need to create those work package types by hand.
+In freshly created ProyeksiApp BIM instances those types are already present.
+However, as you have just switched from a normal ProyeksiApp installation you will need to create those work package types by hand.
 Please find detailed instructions on how to add work package types in [Manage Work Package Types](../../system-admin-guide/manage-work-packages/work-package-types/).